 When I get to the barn, what is my goal?
 Getting the ride in and practicing for the show?
 Or offering my horse mental stimulation, constructional exercise, a groom, and learning his personality?
 While these two things aren’t too far from each other, it’s the heart of the matter that makes a difference, because when the footing isn’t great, or my horse could use a break from the rigor, will I know?
 If I’ve used my barn time focused on attending to my horse, I probably will.
 However, if I’ve capitalized on my horse as an investment to my personal gain, I may not notice.

 These horses are so close to our hearts.
 We love them, and our happiness often depends on their wellness.
 I have found through experience if I manage a horse such that the resources I invest in him (time, energy, money) must be immediately capitalized on via personal satisfaction, the reward is short lived.
 When I focus on building a relationship with the horse, not only does my heart soften to a different level of satisfaction, but the horse reciprocates, he is happy, healthy, and we have an improved bond.

-With our professional horses, it is understandable that return on investment is high priority.
+With our professional horses, it’s understandable that return on investment is high priority.
 Horses are expensive, and sale horses add to their tabs each day they stay in the barn.
 However, the same philosophy prevails.
 Horses are healthier, happier, and often more appealing when they are treated as individuals.
-Where I may be sacrificing time to take a horse’s training a bit slower because he is not putting on weight, or he is a bit anxious about working, I want to invest in the relationship that will result in sustainable success.
+Where I may be sacrificing time to take a horse’s training a bit slower because he’s not putting on weight, or he’s anxious outside the ring, I want to invest in the relationship that will result in sustainable success.

-By adjusting my program and devoting a personal approach to a professional horse’s life, I am cultivating a product that will be serviceable for years to come.
-He will hold security in a deepened skill set.
-He has more potential to be sustainably well.
+By adjusting the training program and devoting a personal approach to a professional horse’s life, we cultivate a product that will be serviceable for years to come.
+He will have a safety net in a deepened skill set.
 As far as my investment, this horse will build my reputation, be an easier sale, and often times bring more money.